 The unit came missing the three wire connector cable.
 My solution was to buy a domestic 20 meter, 240 volt extension lead and cut the plugs off both ends.

-The motorized rotator features an external rotor head that is controlled by a 12 memory channel programmable control unit.
+The motorized rotator features an external rotor head that is driven by a twelve memory channel programmable control unit.
 It is questionalable how long the head will last in the weather.

 The user manual is not all that helpfull.
 A copy of the one that came with the unit can be found here: arremote-manual [PDF] [Top][Home]